nasa/nos3/docs/wiki/Scenario_Creating_Unit_Tests.md

 * [Getting Started](./Getting_Started.md)
   * [Installation](./Getting_Started.md#installation)
   * [Running](./Getting_Started.md#running)

+Note that the `make code-coverage` command can only be run if NOS3 is cloned directly into the Linux environment.
+The command will not work if using shared folders from your host into VirtualBox (install option A).

 # File Structure Exploration
 With a terminal navigated to the top level of your NOS3 repository: